microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### Controlling a long-running operation

 It might be necessary to support some control action on a long-running operation, such as cancel.
-This is implemented as a POST on the status monitor endpoint with `:action` added.
+This is implemented as a POST on the status monitor endpoint with `:<action>` added.

 ```text
 POST /<status-monitor-url>:cancel?api-version=2022-05-01